 Adding a few drops of tea tree oil to a warm bath can help ease respiratory conditions.

 Although tea tree is not toxic, care should be taken not to use it around the nose and eyes.
 It should not be taken internally.

 Peppermint essential oil is the most popular of the mint oil varieties.

-This oil is mostly used to enhance mental alertness, and is also often used to combat irritation and allergies, and aid digestion.
+This oil is also often used to combat irritation and allergies, and aid digestion.

-Be cautious when applying peppermint oil and avoid applying anywhere your eyes
+Be careful when applying peppermint oil and avoid applying anywhere your eyes.

 Chamomile Essential Oil

 Drinking a cup of chamomile tea during a cold winter’s day is always relaxing.
 However, if you want to truly take some time to unwind, then you need to start using chamomile essential oil.
 Chamomile is one of the best essential oils for calm and relaxation along with lavender.

 This essential oil is used as an antidepressant, antiseptic, antibiotic, and mood lifter.

 It can be used in a diffuser, steam therapy or a few drops in a bath, on a pillow or a handkerchief placed in a purse or pocket.
 You can blend it with massage oils or mix it with certain creams and lotions.